AT-ERROR/Template-SelfBot/README.md

 # Template-SelfBot
-Little Selfbot
+Little Selfbot.
  To use it, you just need to run the program and paste your discord token.